After battling the budget airlines on fares, the traditional carriers are now trying to match their rivals' in-flight entertainment offerings.

 Low-cost carrier JetBlue Airways has raised the expectations of airline passengers with its 36-channel satellite TV programming at each seat.
 Other budget carriers -- including Frontier Airlines and Delta Air Lines' unit, Song -- have followed JetBlue with similar services.

-Now, American Airlines, the world's largest carrier, has begun a 12-week test of a new handheld entertainment system that plays movies, music videos, TV shows, video games on a 9-inch screen and contains local or national newspapers.
+Now, American Airlines, the world's largest carrier, has begun a 12-week test of a new handheld entertainment system that plays movies, music videos, TV shows, and video games on a 9-inch screen, and contains local or national newspapers.
 The carrier will still offer its usual entertainment -- headphones that plug into the seat arm for movies and music.

 American's foray into individualized entertainment comes as the bigger traditional carriers search for new revenue to bolster their weak bottom lines.
 Unlike the low-cost carriers that provide their offerings free of charge, the major carriers are providing the handhelds for a fee in coach (free for first class and business passengers).
 American is testing a charge of $10 or $12 for its coach passengers.

 United just completed a month-long test of providing a Panasonic DVD player for a $12 fee to passengers aboard its low-fare unit Ted on flights between Denver and Fort Lauderdale, Fla.
 Travelers had 10 to 12 movie choices.
 First-class and business travelers on United got complimentary DVD players on flights from Los Angeles and San Francisco to New York's John F. Kennedy International.

 Alaska Airlines launched its digEplayer portable entertainment system earlier this year.
 Coach passengers pay $10 for the system, similar to American's, on transcontinental flights.
 The airline plans to roll out the device on all flights three hours or longer by the end of the year.